ss3sim/ss3sim/cran-comments.md

 ## Resubmission
-This is a resubmission ss3sim, where the version has increased to 1.0.1.
+This is a resubmission ss3sim, where the version has increased to 1.0.2.
-In this version I have taken care of
+In this version I have taken care of a broken link in one of the vignettes that referenced the Introduction vignette (see below).
-1 Note, 1 Error, and fixed two broken links (see below).

 ### Note
 The package maintainer was changed from Sean Anderson <sean@seananderson.ca>